openstack/keystone/doc/source/contributor/api_change_tutorial.rst

 You need to create a RFE bug report, submit a specification against the `keystone-specs`_ repository and bring it up to discussion with the `keystone core team`_ for agreement.
-Please refer to the `guide for proposing features`_ to learn more about the process.
+Please refer to the :ref:`guide for proposing features

-.. _`guide for proposing features`: https://docs.openstack.org/keystone/latest/contributor/proposing-features.html
+<proposing_features>` to learn more about the process.

 .. _`keystone-specs`: https://opendev.org/openstack/keystone-specs/
 .. _`keystone core team`: https://review.opendev.org/#/admin/groups/9,members